 Item 1: Introduction.
-Federated Investment Counseling is registered with the Securities and Exchange Commission as an investment adviser.
+Federated MDTA (including its MDT Advisers Division) is registered with the Securities and Exchange Commission as an investment adviser.
 Brokerage and investment advisory services and fees differ.
-It is important for individual investors to understand the differences.
+It is important for you to understand the differences.
 Free and simple tools are available to research firms and financial professionals at Investor.gov/CRS, which also provides educational materials about broker-dealers, investment advisers, and investing.
-This Form CRS references our Form ADV, Part 2A, (Brochure), which is available here and on our website, FederatedInvestors.com.
+This Form CRS references our Form ADV, Part 2A ("Brochure"), which is available here and on our website, FederatedHermes.com.
 Please refer to our Brochure for additional information.

 Item 2: Relationship and Services.
 What investment services and advice can you provide me?
-Federated Investment Counseling offers investment advisory services (i.e., continuous and regular investment supervisory or management services) to high net worth individuals through separate accounts (Separate Accounts) and serves as the investment manager or model provider in certain separately managed account or wrap fee programs (Managed Accounts or Managed Account Programs).
+Federated MDTA offers investment advisory services to high net worth individuals through separate accounts (Separate Accounts) and serves as the investment manager or model provider in certain separately managed account or wrap fee programs (Managed Accounts or Managed Account Programs).
 [See our Brochure, Items 4-C and 4-D] For Separate Accounts, one or more portfolio manager(s) assigned to a client's account monitor the account through periodic reviews.
-For Managed Accounts for which we serve as a discretionary investment manager, portfolio manager(s), trader(s) and operations personnel review these accounts on a program level.
+For Managed Accounts for which we serve as a discretionary investment manager, portfolio manager(s), analysts and operations personnel review these accounts on a program level using our proprietary portfolio optimization software.
 Managed Account Program Sponsors typically provide performance monitoring and evaluation services to underlying client accounts.
-[See our Brochure, Item 13-A] We generally obtain discretionary authority when we provide our advisory services to Separate Accounts and Managed Accounts.
+[See our Brochure, Item 13-A] We generally have discretionary authority when we provide our advisory services to Separate Accounts and Managed Accounts.
 We generally discuss the investment strategy and permissible investments with Separate Account clients, Managed Account Sponsors or client representatives during the account set-up process and permit the imposition of reasonable restrictions on our authority.
 We can also provide our services without discretionary authority, where we maintain an ongoing responsibility to make investment recommendations, but the individual investor makes the ultimate decision regarding the purchase or sale of investments.
 We do not have discretionary authority when we act as model provider in a Managed Account Program, and we do not have discretion over the investment of un-invested cash in certain Separate Accounts and Managed Accounts.
 [See our Brochure, Item 4-C] The accounts we manage typically invest in a wide range of investments, and may invest in funds or other investment products managed by us or our affiliates.
-We require clients to enter into an investment management agreement, which contains grants of authority from the clients and which can include certain limitations, including any minimum account size requirements.
-We provide our services consistent with the terms of these agreements.
-[See our Brochure, Item 8-A] Managed Account Program clients typically will not enter into an investment management agreement directly with us, but will do so with the Managed Account Program Sponsors.
-[See our Brochure, Item 7-B.] While we reserve the right to waive minimum account size requirements, our targeted account size for Separate Accounts is generally \$25 million.
-Our target account size for Managed Accounts is generally \$100,000.
+We require clients to enter into an investment management agreement, and we provide our services consistent with the terms of these agreements.
+[See our Brochure, Item 8-A] Managed Account Program clients typically will enter into an investment management agreement with the Managed Account Program Sponsors, and will not enter into any agreement directly with us.
+[See our Brochure, Item 7-B] While we reserve the right to waive minimum account size requirements, our minimum account size for Separate Accounts is generally \$10 million for Small Cap Accounts and \$25 million for all other strategies.
+Our target account size for Managed Accounts generally ranges between \$100,000 and \$250,000.
 The minimum account sizes for Managed Account Programs can differ based on Sponsor requirements and certain investment strategies or asset classes may require larger account minimums to seek proper diversification.
 Please see our Brochure for more detailed information on our organization (Item 4-A), ownership structure (Item 4-B), services (Item 4-C), types of accounts and products offered (Item 4-D), types of clients (Item 7), and assets under management (Item 4-F), as well as related actual or potential conflicts of interest (Item 6).